Search LoveHKFilm.com

 Cast: Jackie Chan, Maggie Cheung Man-Yuk, Chor Yuen, Bill Tung Piu, Lam Kwok-Hung, Crystal Kwok Kam-Yan, Angile Leung Wan-Yui, Kenny Ho Kar-King, Lam Kwok-Bun, Tai Bo, Charlie Cho Cha-Lei, Ann Mui Oi-Fong, Benny Lai, Mars, Wu Ma, Lau Siu-Ming, Lau Ching-Wan, Michael Chow Man-Kin, Yip Sun, Dennis Chan Kwok-San, Alvina Kong Yan-Yin, Ken Lo Wai-Kwong

-Police Story 2 picks up right where the first one left off.
-Despite all his Herculean efforts to apprehend the bad guys in the first film, super detective Kevin Chan Ka-Kui (Jackie Chan) earns nothing but a stern reprimand from his superiors and a humiliating demotion to traffic duty.
-Constantly hounded by the creeps from the first film, Chan decides that he and his long-suffering girlfriend May (Maggie Cheung) deserve a nice, relaxing vacation from all the gangland drama.
 But when mad bombers threaten his home turf, Chan has no choice but to stay behind and help the police, much to the disappointment of his pouting girlfriend.
-So for the rest of the movie, Chan has to shoulder the hefty responsibility of locating and capturing the terrorists while at the same time trying to salvage what he can of his crumbling relationship with May.
-But when she becomes the target of the bombers' extortion plan, Chan must face her kidnappers alone in the (literally!) explosive finale.
+For the remainder of the film, Chan has to shoulder the hefty responsibility of locating and capturing the terrorists while at the same time trying to salvage what he can of his crumbling relationship with May.
+But when poor May becomes the target of the bombers' extortion plan, Chan discovers that he’ll have face her kidnappers alone in the film’s (literally!) explosive finale.

-Overall, Police Story 2 is standard Jackie Chan fare, and that's not a bad thing.
-Chan is always an engaging presence, giving the audience topnotch stuntwork, intricate fight scenes, and a touch of comedy here and there.
+Overall, Police Story 2 is standard Jackie Chan fare, and that’s not a bad thing at all.
+Jackie Chan is always an engaging presence, giving the audience topnotch stuntwork and intricate fight scenes, while at the same time providing a healthy dose of comedy to keep things light.
+His character, Chan Ka-Kui, is the consummate everyman, a likeable and often puckish do-gooder who may have superhuman abilities, but clearly has to pull out all the stops just to survive.
 Interestingly enough, one of his best stunts in the film is done with a complete air of nonchalance.
-While crossing an intersection, Chan gets hit full-force by a car (the stunt-driver miscalculated) and is sent hurtling off screen!
+While crossing an intersection, Chan gets hit full-force by a car (the stunt-driver miscalculated) that barrels into frame and sends him hurtling off screen!

 Notes: • Maggie Cheung suffered a head injury during the film's finale and was unable to complete the film.
 Notice that after the stunt involving metal frames, Cheung does not appear in close-up for the rest of the picture.
 Her character is shot from far away or from behind with a double in her place.
 Cheung's injury can be seen during the outtakes.